david-sauvage/effective-java-summary/README.md

 Use the default serialized form only if it's a reasonable description of the logical state of the object.
 Otherwise, write your own implementation in order to only have its logical state.

+__Item 88 : Write readObject methods defensively__

+When writing a readObject method, keep in mind that you are writing a public constructor and it must produce a valid instance regardless of the stream it is given.